mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 So, three possibilities.
 One possibility is to plant a seed.
 The second possibility is to actualize, in order to complete in your daily living.
 You can do it.
 And the third possibility is, no interest.
 That means, “This zazen, I don’t know.
 But, just do.” *[He laughs.]* No spirit of zazen; but Katagiri says let’s do zazen, that’s why just do zazen.
 But this is also pretty good, because that is possibility which will bloom in the future.
 That is called *completion of liberation*, *completion of freedom*.
 In other words, you are free.
 No particular [level], good or bad or neutral.
 Your life is “so-so.”
 Are you happy?
 No. Are you unhappy?
 No. Are you neutral?
 No. Well, how do you feel?
 So-so.
 That’s okay.
 Still there is a possibility.
 So that is one of the conditioned elements which is called obtaining or getting.

 So between the two objects, zazen and you, there are three kinds of conditioned elements.
 Three kinds of conditioned elements means three kinds of possibility [exist].
 You can plant a seed, right now, using your body [...] completely, according to instructions.
 You can plant seeds, even though you don’t understand.
 Or, you can completely *actualize* completion.
 According to suggestions and instructions, you can find, you can realize.
 If you actualize exactly, even though intellectually you cannot reach it, it’s really actualized.
 So, you can complete something in your daily living.
-But also between zazen and you there is another possibility: “Well, I don’t understand.
-Well, I don’t want to do it, but I will just do it... [so-so].”
+And also between zazen and you there is another possibility: “Well, I don’t understand.
+Well, I don’t want to do it, but I [will] just do it... [so-so].”

 The best way, that is...

 *[Tape change.]*

 ... in the context of conditioned elements.

 How?
 Using your body, perfectly fitting into your object.
 At that time, your body becomes one with zazen, zazen becomes one with you, very naturally.
 At that time, there is something that happens.
 That is called zazen.

 The [problem] is, mind attaches to it.
 That’s why Dogen Zenji says, let’s practice regulation of the mind, no design of having reward.
-That is the problem.
-We have to understand, what is mind?
+That is the [problem], so we have to understand what is mind.
 Very tricky mind, very “monkey” mind, always.

-Well, we have to make every possible effort to do that, because we have a mind.
+Well, we have to make every possible effort to do that, [because] we have a mind.
 Mind is already here; that’s why we have to practice.

 #### 48:25

-So Dogen Zenji says, that’s why
+So Dogen Zenji says, that’s why ...

 > ... it cannot be fully known by the practicing or realizing of supernatural power either.